Follow these tips from board-certified dermatologists to increase your chances of spotting skin cancer early, when it’s most treatable.

 How to perform a skin self-exam

-- Examine your body in a full-length mirror
+• Examine your body in a full-length mirror

-Examine your body front and back in the mirror, then look at the right and left sides with your arms raised. - Look at your underarms, forearms, and palms
+Examine your body front and back in the mirror, then look at the right and left sides with your arms raised.

 Bend elbows and look carefully at forearms, underarms, and palms.

-Illustration of a person examining forearm for signs of skin cancer - Look at your legs, between toes, and soles of your feet
+Illustration of a person examining forearm for signs of skin cancer

-Look at the backs of your legs and feet, the spaces between your toes, and the soles of your feet. - Use a hand mirror to examine your neck and scalp
+Look at the backs of your legs and feet, the spaces between your toes, and the soles of your feet.

 Examine the back of your neck and scalp with a hand mirror.
-Part hair for a closer look. - Use a hand mirror to check your back and buttocks
+Part hair for a closer look.

 Finally, check your back and buttocks with a hand mirror.